prof-rossetti/intro-to-python/notes/clis/conda.md

 ## Installation

-If not yet installed, [download Anaconda Version 3.8](https://www.anaconda.com/download) for either Mac or Windows.
+If not yet installed, [download Anaconda](https://www.anaconda.com/download) for either Mac or Windows.

 > NOTE: This might take a while, so prefer to do it over a strong WiFi connection.
 And feel free to ignore any email capture forms which may pop up afterwards.